 A security interest can be established over future assets, rights and receivables, provided that these can be described - for instance, future receivables to arise from a contract.
-Brazilian Law No. 10,931/2004 (article 31) explicitly allows a lien over future assets to secure a Bank Credit Bill (Cédula de Crédito Bancário - CCB), which is a common financing instrument used by local financing institutions.
+Brazilian Law 10,931/2004 (article 31) explicitly allows a lien over future assets to secure a Bank Credit Bill (Cédula de Crédito Bancário - CCB), which is a common financing instrument used by local financing institutions.

 7. What are the steps to be taken by the lenders to enforce their security interest, in case the borrower becomes insolvent, is technically insolvent and/or commences composition process?

-Foreclosure of security interests (other than real estate mortgages) may be judicial or extrajudicial (also known as out-of-court or private), provided that the debtor has authorized extrajudicial foreclosure.
-Security interests over real properties are enforced by means of judicial public auctions.
+Several modifications relating to the rules governing fiduciary assignment and mortgage were recently incorporated to Brazilian Law by Law 14,771/23 to update substantial provisions and improve enforcement means.
+Foreclosure of security interests may be judicial or extrajudicial (also known as out-of-court or private), provided that the debtor has authorized extrajudicial foreclosure.
+Following the amendments to Brazilian Law, security interests over real properties can be enforced either extrajudicially or by means of judicial public auctions.